alanbbond/virtualnasfic2020/about.md

 ---
 # ABOUT US

-New "Virtual" Dates: Friday, August 21 - Sunday, August 23
+## New "Virtual" Dates: Friday, August 21 - Sunday, August 23

+We've been exploring the possibility of providing an Online event for all of you.
+We are happy to announce that this is now a reality.
+We have a small team working hard to put together the best online event we can for you to enjoy at the end of August.
+Due to our transition we've revised our dates to reflect the limit of our planning capabilities at this point; they are now Friday, August 21st-Sunday, August 23rd.

 ## What exactly is Worldcon or NASFiC?
 How are they related?